Totally Inauthentic challah: For lazy people like us (who enjoy the prettier things in life nonetheless)!

 Beat your egg in a separate bowl and brush the entire loaf with egg, then sprinkle on sesame or poppy seeds if desired.
 Bake on a greased cookie sheet for 20 minutes at 350 degrees, or until both the top and bottom of your challah are nicely browned.
 Let cool slightly before slicing.

 So there you go: The Totally Inauthentic Challah totally worked!
-And it was totally delicious, because: Crescent rolls.
+And it was totally delicious, because: Crescent rolls are delicious.
 And seriously, how pretty did this turn out for a fun little three ingredient recipe? 🙂

 Totally Inauthentic Challah, printable recipe